kyma-project/kyma/docs/kyma/12-13-trigger-function-with-event.md

    > export FUNCTION_DOMAIN=$(kubectl get virtualservices -l apirule.gateway.kyma-project.io/v1alpha1=orders-function.orders-service -n orders-service -o=jsonpath='{.items[*].spec.hosts[0]}')
    > ```

-   You should see a similar response:
+   You should see a similar response proving that the `987654321` event was delivered as expected:

    ```bash
    HTTP/2 200